OlympusDAO/olympus-protocol-metrics-subgraph/docs/railway-metrics-api.md

 creates the initial backfill from `PUBLISHER_PUBLIC_START_DATE`; once a manifest exists, the same cron job publishes an incremental refresh with the configured lookback.
 If a publish crashes, a later run can take over after the lock expires.
+For the first publish of an `INDEXER_DEPLOYMENT_ID`, publisher bounds require every supported chain id to be present in `chainsIndexed`.
+Once that deployment has published snapshots, incremental bounds use `crossChainComplete=true`, which means Arbitrum and Ethereum have both indexed that UTC date.
+If Hasura has no eligible bounds yet, the publisher exits successfully with `skipReason: "not_data_ready"` and leaves the current manifest and snapshots untouched.
+The first publish for a deployment also requires that latest all-chain date to be within one day of the publisher's current UTC date.
+This prevents a new indexer deployment from taking over the manifest while it is still several days behind the existing published snapshots.
 The manifest is published last, so partial shard uploads are not exposed through `/v2/bounds`.

+The publisher logs one JSON object per run.
+It includes `deploymentId` and `indexingProgress` whether the publish writes artifacts or skips.
+Progress is intentionally small: `indexingProgress.chains` is keyed by chain name and each present chain has `{ date, block }` for the latest indexed `ChainMetricValues` row.

 Each Railway config declares `build.watchPatterns` for its runtime ownership.
 The indexer watches `apps/indexer/**`; the API watches `apps/metrics-api/**`